mjskay/ggdist/README.md

 ### Fit curves

-For models that support it (like `rstanarm` and `brms` models), We can also use the `add_fitted_samples` or `add_predicted_samples` functions to generate posterior fits or predictions.
+For models that support it (like `rstanarm` and `brms` models), We can also use the `add_fitted_draws` or `add_predicted_draws` functions to generate posterior fits or predictions.
 Combined with the functions from the `modelr` package, this makes it easy to generate fit curves.

 Let’s fit a slightly naive model to miles per gallon versus horsepower in the `mtcars` dataset: